dell-esg/openshift-bare-metal/README.md

 - Enable PXE for addon NIC port 1
 - Setup boot order: 1) BOSS cards 2) NIC

-Please note that this will cause the servers to reboot.
+**Please note that this will cause the servers to reboot so the new BIOS settings can take effect.**

-Once you are ready to provision the OS, you can do a one time PXE boot:
+Once you are ready to provision the OS, do a one-time PXE boot:

 ```bash
 $ ansible-playbook one_time_boot_nic.yaml
 ```

-### Power management
+### Power Management

 We have provided playbooks to manage your servers' power as needed: